Student Financial Assistance & Scholarship Overview

 - Apply between August 1 and September 30 for a scholarship to be used for new enrollments that start the following year.

 - Additional scholarships may be available for programs that begin the second half of the current year.
 Apply between March 1 and April 30 for a scholarship to be used for new enrollments.
-Additional details on eligibility, how to apply, and required documents are available at GIA.edu/gem-education-scholarship-instruction-information
+View additional details on eligibility, how to apply, and required documents.

 Scholarship Application Instructions